yumanoishii/y-blog-website/_posts/2019-03-16-self-reflection.md

 The past couple of years, I've been through a lot of trauma and personal challenges.
 Coming out from the ashes from burned bridges, self-destruction and disillusionment, I feel like a phoenix, reborn from the past, better, stronger and most importantly, able to move forward.&nbsp;

-One of the most important lessons I learned -- and still learning -- is standing up for myself.
+One of the most important lessons I learned – and still learning – is standing up for myself.
 I loathed the idea of self-care because I saw it as white feminist bullshit and frankly, shallow.&nbsp;

-But over the years, I learned it the hard way that self love -- and true self-love, not narcissism -- is so, so important, especially for someone who lives through the world as a woman.
+But over the years, I learned it the hard way that self love – and true self-love, not narcissism – is so, so important, especially for someone who lives through the world as a woman.
 With that comes self-growth, which is something I think all human beings must go through.&nbsp;

 And for me, it was about being aware of myself, and how I work, both internally and externally.
 Which was how I got into MBTI anyway.
 And Enneagram, and all of these other personality and psychology studies.
 Besides the intellectual aspect of all of this, I also find actually being AWARE, the idea of staying present and noticing what's happening around me and inside me, to be integral to my self-growth.&nbsp;

-Because of how I learned to **feel****for the sake of others**, rather than for myself, to some extent I lost my capacity to see and take ownership for my own feelings in an authentic way.
+Because of how I learned to **feel&nbsp;****for the sake of others**, rather than for myself, to some extent I lost my capacity to see and take ownership for my own feelings in an authentic way.
 Often I am confused about my own feelings because I didn't learn how to develop my own feelings growing up.
 So I'm like: do I want to or do I want to because others want to?&nbsp;

 First, it was realizing that this loss of personal feeling was happening and that it's an issue.
 That was half the battle.&nbsp;